Enadimangalam

 Enadimangalam is a village in the Pathanamthitta district of the state of Kerala, India.
 Enadimagalam includes mainly Elamanoor and Maroor.
 Enadimagalam is often recognised as a Panchayat.
-Enadimangalam had a population of around 30,000.
+Enadimangalam had a population of over 20,000.

 Demographics

 According to the 2011 Census of India, Enadimangalam had a population of 20,568 with 9,629 males and 10,939 females.

 Settlements

 Kunnida and Kurumpakara

 Kunnida and Kurumpakara are the backward area of Enadimangalam.
 It is located in a hilly area of the village.
 Anjumala Para located in border of Kunnida and Kurumpakara.
 Kunnida and Kurumpakara have unexplored tourist destinations.

 Anjumala Para

 Anjumala Para has many historical beliefs and mythical stories, so it is also called 'Ayiramthooni Mala'.
 Years ago the para was protected and looked after by Thannickal family and they started paddy agriculture in the land around para.
 Later at the time of harvesting it was notice the whole grown paddy were useless so they left it there.
 After three days some people went there for cattle feeding and saw the useless paddy had improved and after measuring the paddy the people recorded that it was more than Ayiramthooni (measuring unit).
 So it was named Ayiramthooni Mala.
 Anjumala Para is one of the highest mountains in the area, and it is a regular destination for students and others seeking a scenic view of the region.
 There is another myth related to Anjumala para that is associated with Udayonmuttam Malanada Sree Sankara Narayana Swami Temple.

 The Shree Sankara Narayana Swami Temple and the Nethaji Memorial Grandhasala library are in Kurumpakara.

 The population consists of Hindus, Christians and Muslims, with Hindus comprising the majority.

 Kurumpakara has connections with the Poruvazhy Peruviruthy Malanada festival.